whimsypingu/scuttle/README.md

 - Self-host your audio library and stream to any device with a browser
 - Imports playlists from external services (e.g. Spotify) to mirror or organize your personal collection

 This requires Python 3.8+ to install.
-Setting up will install binaries for ffmpeg and cloudflared.
-You can run Scuttle by downloading this as a zip, and running ```scuttle.bat``` on Windows (No support for one-click setup on Linux or Mac yet).
+Setting up will install binaries for ffmpeg (which includes ffprobe), cloudflared, and deno.
+You can run Scuttle by downloading this as a zip, and running ```scuttle.exe``` on Windows (No support for one-click setup on Linux or Mac yet, but you can compile the rust binary to make the executable).
 For manual setup see [installation](#installation) and [usage](#usage) for more details.
 No support for automatic updates yet.

 ### Table of Contents
 - [Installation](#installation)